Grounding Creativity in Physics: A Brief Survey of Physical Priors in AIGC: Benchmarks

 \subsection{Datasets}

-There are two types of datasets, synthetic and real-world datasets, and each serves a distinct purpose in evaluating the robustness and generalization of physics-aware generative models.
-Synthetic datasets provide controlled scenes dynamics with ground-truth physical properties, such as object mass, density, and material, while real-world datasets capture the variability of natural scenes.
-Both datasets
+Physics-aware generative models are typically evaluated using two types of datasets: synthetic and real-world.
+Each type serves a distinct role in assessing model robustness and generalization.
+Synthetic datasets provide controlled dynamic environments with access to ground-truth physical properties such as object mass, density, and material parameters.
+These datasets are particularly well-suited for benchmarking models in complex scenarios involving multi-object collisions, elastic or plastic deformations, and non-Newtonian fluid behavior.
+In contrast, real-world datasets capture the diversity and unpredictability of natural scenes, offering a means to evaluate a model’s ability to transfer from simulation to reality and generalize to unconstrained, noisy conditions.